Sheyyi/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: It displays the contents list of your current directory.
 2-bring_me_home: It changes the working directory to the home directory.
 3-listfiles: It displays the current directory contents in long format
+4-listmorefiles: It displays the current directory contents, including hidden files, in long format